RBI cuts repo rate by 35 basis points to 5.4%, real GDP growth projection revised downwards

 The central bank said retail inflation would remain within targeted band in the next 12 months.

-The Reserve Bank of India on Wednesday maintained an accomodative stance on monetary policy and said retail inflation would remain within targeted band.
+The Reserve Bank of India on Wednesday maintained an accommodative stance on monetary policy, and said retail inflation would remain within targeted band.
 It also revised downwards real Gross Domestic Product growth for 2019-’20 mentioned in its June policy.

 The central bank’s Monetary Policy Committee reduced the policy repo rate, or the interest rate at which it lends to commercial banks, under the liquidity adjustment facility by 35 basis points from 5.75% to 5.4% while the reverse repo rate was revised to 5.15%.
 The reverse repo rate is the rate at which the central bank borrows money from commercial banks.
 The marginal standing facility rate and the bank rate were changed to 5.65%.
 RBI Governor Shaktikanta Das said the repo rate cut was balanced and a reduction of 25 basis points would have been inadequate, PTI reported.

+With this, the RBI has reduced the repo rate by 110 basis points since February.
 This is the fourth time this year that the central bank has cut the repo rate.
 The revision is likely to lower interest rates on new bank loans.

 Meanwhile, the bank said retail inflation would remain within its target level in the next 12 months, and projected it to stay within 3.5% to 3.7% in the second half of the financial year.
 The Consumer Price Index retail inflation was projected at 3.1% for the second quarter of the financial year while CPI-based inflation in the first half of the next financial year was projected at 3.6%.